ayushnshrivastav/Malicious-website-detection/README.md

 A number of machine learning algorithms, including Multilayer Perceptrons and XGBoost, were deployed on the training dataset to solve the binary classification issue of detecting dangerous URLs.
 It has been shown that these classifiers outperform others for this specific challenge.

-For more detailed information, please refer to the research paper: https://ieeexplore.ieee.org/document/10397872
+For more detailed information, please refer to the [research paper](https://ieeexplore.ieee.org/document/10397872)

 Contributors:
 Shakti Kinger;